 top of page

-No Menthol Sunday is also an excellent time for people who smoke to begin a new quit journey.
+No Menthol Sunday is an excellent time for people who smoke to begin a new quit journey.
 Faith communities can commit to creating comfortable, safe spaces for those who struggle with nicotine addiction.
-Genuine support and an open ear for transparent conversations are very important.
-Today, we invite tobacco users to seek the necessary resources they need to be successful.
+Through genuine support and an open ear for transparent conversations, we invite tobacco users to seek the resources they need to succeed.

 KEY SCRIPTURE